jpallagrosi/unrealEpic_multiUser/README.md

 **XCode:** \
 I use the App Store to install it. \
 Agrements an hide the app script _xCode_agreements_hidetheapp.sh_ "Once per user per computer" \
-If XCode is beeing used separatly to Unreal this might not work for you.
+NOTE If XCode is beeing used separatly to Unreal this might not work for you.

 **What does _epicManifests_cp.sh_ do?** \
 I think the Manifests files are the link between UE and Epic.
 They are generated during the UE installation and unique per install. \